filterpaper/qmk_userspace/readme.md

     KC_Z,    KC_X,    KC_C,    KC_V,    KC_B,      KC_N,    KC_M,    KC_COMM, KC_DOT,  KC_SLSH, \
                   LT(SYM,KC_TAB), LCA_T(KC_ENT),   RSFT_T(KC_SPC), LT(NUM,KC_BSPC)
 ```
 Next, a wrapper alias to the layout used by the keyboard is also defined in the `layout.h` file.
-For example, the following code defines a wrapper alias for the Cradio layout:
+For example, the following defines a wrapper alias for the Cradio layout:
 ```c
 #define LAYOUT_34key_w(...)
 LAYOUT_split_3x5_2(__VA_ARGS__)
 ```
+> Wrapper alias is necessary to allow the compiler to expand an single macro keyword into multiple elements in the build process.

-Both macros are referenced in the keyboard JSON file as follows:
+Both layout and layer macros are referenced in the keyboard JSON file (`cradio.json`) as follows:
 ```c
 {
     "keyboard": "cradio",